Tommy Duckworth: 2011–2013

-Tommy meets Amber Kalirai in July 2011 and begins to flirt with her but after catching him making his move on Tina, she dumps him, while he denies that they were even together.
-When Dr. Matt Carter began dating Tina in August 2011, a jealous Tommy began trying to split them up to no avail.
-When Tina dumped Dr Carter after coming to the conclusion that he is embarrassed by her job as a barmaid.
+Tommy meets Amber Kalirai (Nikki Patel) in July 2011 and begins to flirt with her but after catching him making his move on Tina, she dumps him, while he denies that they were even together.
+When Matt Carter (Oliver Mellor) began dating Tina in August 2011, a jealous Tommy began trying to split them up to no avail.
+When Tina dums Matt after coming to the conclusion that he is embarrassed by her job as a barmaid.
 Tina and Tommy grow closer.
-In February 2012, Stella Price begins to notice how Tommy acts around Tina so Stella tells Tina how Tommy feels about her but neither of them want to discuss their feelings.
+In February 2012, Stella Price (Michelle Collins) begins to notice how Tommy acts around Tina so Stella tells Tina how Tommy feels about her but neither of them want to discuss their feelings.
 Tommy then thinks that Tina only wants to be friends and Tina sees him flirting with a female customer at the garage.
 As Tina goes to discuss their feelings with Tommy and possibly start to date each other, Tommy kisses the woman and Tina sees them kiss.
 Tommy says hello but Tina is broken-hearted.

 On 5 April 2012, Tommy learns that Jeff has died and initially refuses to go to the funeral but after Tyrone persuades him to admit that he feels ashamed because he did not really talk to his grandfather.
 Between them, Tyrone and Tina persuade Tommy to attend the funeral and he does.
 That night, Tommy realises that he is in love with Tina and vice versa.
 They both find each other in the street where they admit their feelings for each other and go home together.
 Later, Tina says that she has no regrets but Tommy regrets that it took them so long to get together.
 Tina says her dad would have liked Tommy and Tommy says the same but about his grandfather.
 Tommy suggests that they go travelling together using the money from his grandfather that he left him in his will but Tina lets him down gently, saying that she does not want him wasting his money on her.